 When you incorporate a business, you also own that business name and show that you’ve taken steps to become a legitimate legal entity.

-This is why most people today choose to incorporate as either and LLC, S-Corp, or combination of the two.
-Since business filing starts at $79 and can protect you from losing everything you own, it’s kind of a no-brainer.
+This is why most people today choose to incorporate as either an LLC, S-Corp, or a combination of the two.
+Since business filing starts at $59 and can protect you from losing everything you own, it’s kind of a no-brainer.

-Let’s look into the two most common types of small business entity.
+Let’s look into the two most common types of small business entities.

 LLC stands for Limited Liability Company because it limits your personal liability without all the complications of setting up a corporation.
 The LLC was invented over 40 years ago in Wyoming, based on a European business entity, and today LLCs make up over two-thirds of all new companies formed.